grubeben/194.077-Applied-Deep-Learning/README.md

 ____________________________________________________________________________________
 ## IN A NUTSHELL

-Utilize two (very different) pygame environment to compare how value-based vs. policy-based learning algorithms perform.
+Utilize two (very different) pygame environments to compare how value-based vs. policy-based learning algorithms perform.
 This is with respect to policy (max. reward) and convergence.
 I will make hypotheses about why I believe f.e. a DQN-agent will outperform an A2C on a certain game and the other way